Polar Landscape & Remote Sensing

-The Polar Landscapes and Remote Sensing Group was known as the Remote Sensing Group until 2002.
-The new name reflects the group's wider interest in monitoring and understanding the processes that modify the environment of the polar and sub-polar regions, as well as the development of novel methods for investigating them.
-The group has two main research foci: high-latitude vegetation, and snow and ice cover.
-Work in the area of snow and ice is mainly described under the Glaciology and Climate Change Group.
+Research on Polar Landscapes and Remote Sensing involves monitoring and understanding the processes that modify the environment of the polar and sub-polar regions, as well as the development of novel methods for investigating them.
+We have two main research foci: high-latitude vegetation, and snow and ice cover.
+Work in the area of snow and ice is mainly described under Glaciology and Climate Change.

 Over half of the Earth's land surface north of 65 degrees is vegetated, with boreal forest (taiga) being succeeded to the north by tundra vegetation.
 (Vegetation comprises a globally insignificant proportion of the land area in the Antarctic regions.)
 This high-latitude vegetation plays a profoundly important part in the global climate system, and the tundra-taiga ecotone, probably the Earth's largest vegetation transition, exhibits a sensitive but complex response to climate.
 On the other hand, local and regional influences on the distribution and health of vegetation can dominate over global effects.
 An understanding of these phenomena is essential to any attempt to interpret the response of Arctic vegetation to postulated changes in the global climate.